ros-controls/ros2_control_demos/README.md

 git clone https://github.com/ros-controls/ros2_control_demos
 ```

-**NOTE**: `ros2_control` and `ros2_controllers` packages are released for foxy and can be installed using package manager.
+**NOTE**: `ros2_control` and `ros2_controllers` packages are released for foxy and can be installed using a package manager.
-  For daily use it is recommended to use the released version but there may always be some not-yet-released changes that are required to build the demos.
+We provide officially released and maintained debian packages, which can easily be installed via aptitude.
+However, there might be cases in which not-yet released demos or features are only available through a source build in your own workspace.

 * Install dependencies (maybe you need `sudo`):
   ```